About Commodore®

 "Blipped" into a parallel universe - one where social media never took over, where cyberbullying, algorithms that enslaved people, and ad tracking, never existing, where computers remained tools of creativity rather than distraction, and where Commodore thrived.
 In that world, the technology was friendly, transparent, inviting, and delightful.
 The future was optimistic.
 Beautiful.
 Human.

-Now, in this world, thirty years later… Commodore is back.
+Now, in this world, thirty years later… Commodore is back in the limelight.
 Pulled into this universe again by the collective power of wanting it to be so.

 Back, uniquely positioned like no modern brand ever could be, to deliver what modern technology failed to: a sense of joy, clarity, harmony, and creative empowerment.
 Tech that serves us, not enslaves us.
 Tech that's more like 90s to 2000s devices in their techno-optimism, but built for today.